davidschraedel/stopwatch/README.md

 ## Credits

 Thanks to [Jack Herrington](https://www.youtube.com/watch?v=j8s01ThR7bQ) for helping me see how easy it could be to make a stopwatch.
 Thanks to Hal Elrod for inspiring this project.
-Thanks to [React](https://react.dev/learn) for having practical learning/documentation.
+Thanks to [React](https://react.dev/learn) for having practical learning resources/documentation.

 **David Schraedel** | **2024**